warpspeedchic/retriever_for_rpan/README.md

 # Retriever for RPAN
-### Stream on the Reddit Public Access Network straight from your PC - simple and hustle-free
+### Stream on the Reddit Public Access Network straight from your PC - it's simple and hustle-free

-Wanna take your RPAN broadcasts to a next level?
+Wanna take your RPAN broadcasts to the next level?
 This is the app you've been looking for!
-It sets up a stream for you and retrieves (hence the name) the key to it.
+It sets up a stream for you and retrieves the key to it.
 Pair it with any streaming software and you're good to go - it's really easy to use and completely free.

 ## FAQ
 #### Is this a virus?